argho-pabitra-chatterjee/ComputerVisions_PlantImageCountLeaf_Problem/README.md

 # ComputerVisions_PlantImageCountLeaf_Problem
-Count number of leaves in plat image - Computer Visions Problem Object detection
+Find how many leaves are visible in the plant image - Computer Visions Problem Object detection